-We understand that grieving for a child can be a lonely path.
-The whole philosophy behind The Compassionate Friends is putting bereaved parents in touch with each other to facilitate peer-to peer support.
-We are now developing our service to provide more one-to-one support especially for those in the early months and first few years of bereavement, particularly in those areas of the country which have limited or no face-to-face meetings.
+Grieving for a child can be a lonely path.
+The whole philosophy behind The Compassionate Friends is putting bereaved parents in touch with each other for peer-to-peer support.
+Grief companions can provide more one-to-one contact for those in the early months and first few years of bereavement, particularly in those areas of the country which have limited or no face-to-face meetings.

-If you would like us to try and find you a grief companion/befriender please email our Grief Companion Coordinator Joy at firstname.lastname@example.org.
-Joy will ask you some questions about your loss by email or phone and what you are looking for in a grief companion.
+If you would like us to find you a grief companion please email our Grief Companion Coordinator Shirley at firstname.lastname@example.org.
+Shirley will gather some information about your loss and what you are looking for in a grief companion.
 This is done via a simple form, which can be completed online, by post or over the phone.
-We will then search for a ‘match’ for you.
-Sometimes it can take some weeks or occasionally months to find a suitable companion - as our Grief Companions are all volunteers themselves - and so please we ask you to be patient while we look for a suitable match for you.
+We will then search for a suitable ‘match’ for you.
+Sometimes this can take some time - as our grief companions are all volunteers themselves - and so please be patient while we find the right person for you.

-If you would like to be a grief companion/befriender, please also get in touch – we would love to hear from you.
+If you would like to be a grief companion, we would love to hear from you.
 The more companions we have available, the sooner we can find matches for our newly bereaved parents.

-The grief companion scheme offers a newly bereaved parent an opportunity to share their grief and experiences with you, to have a befriender who will 'walk alongside' them and be a listening ear.
+The grief companion scheme offers a newly bereaved parent an opportunity to share their grief and experiences with you, to have a friend who will 'walk alongside' them and be a listening ear.
 As you would be providing informal support and friendship to a more recently bereaved parent, you would need to be at least 3 or more years from your own bereavement.
-The contact you have may be by phone, email and/or Skype/Face Time, whatever suits you both.
+The contact you have may be by phone, email, and/or online media, whatever suits you both.
 Sometimes contact might be in person if you live in a similar location - but this is not usual.

 This can be a lovely way to start to volunteer with TCF and to honour your child.
-If you feel you would like to offer support through TCF in this way please contact our Grief Companion Coordinator Joy at email@example.com to find out more.
+If you feel you would like to offer support in this way, please email our Grief Companion Coordinator Shirley at email@example.com to find out more.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.